ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

 4. Select _5) Configure database_ from the menu.

     - You are prompted to create or fetch an encryption key.
-    If this instance is the first CloudForms appliance, select _1) Create key_.
+    If this instance is the first Infrastructure management appliance, select _1) Create key_.

-    - If this is not the first CloudForms appliance, select _2) Fetch key_ from remote system to fetch the key from the first appliance.
+    - If this is not the first Infrastructure management appliance, select _2) Fetch key_ from remote system to fetch the key from the first appliance.
 For worker and multi-region setups, use this option to copy key from another appliance.

-    **Note:** All CloudForms appliances in a multi-region deployment must use the same key.
+    **Note:** All Infrastructure management appliances in a multi-region deployment must use the same key.

 5. Select _1) Create Internal Database_ for the database location.